Comparing hyperbolic and extremal lengths for shortest curves: Hyperbolic geometry

 \end{theorem}

 \begin{theorem}[Cosine formula] For any geodesic triangle in the hyperbolic plane with consecutive sides $a,b,c$ and angle $\gamma$ sustained between $a$ and $b$, we have

 \end{theorem}

-We also give the computation to give an upper bound of the extremal length of a curve in an embedded annulus in the surface, which is the computation that Maskit did in \cite{Maskit85:ComparisonLengths} and can also be found in \cite[Equation~(3.5)]{BS94:PeriodMatrix}.
+For the reader's convenience, we also give the computation to give an upper bound of the extremal length of a curve in an embedded annulus in the surface, which is the computation that Maskit did in \cite{Maskit85:ComparisonLengths} and can also be found in \cite[Equation~(3.5)]{BS94:PeriodMatrix}.